grower: H.T. Rea Farming

 CERTS & ATTRIBUTES: Salmon-Safe Certified; Dry Farmed

 For our 2016 vintage, we worked with H.T.
 Rea Farming to select their highest quality, Salmon-Safe Certified, dry-farmed winter wheats going into harvest.
 Finished wheat malt from these lots is now available to PNW brewers, distillers, and bakers.
 This year, the Rea family has also committed to growing our premium Salmon-Safe malting barley.
 And we're all really excited about that.

-The barley was seeded on April 15th to two fields, both with substantial frontage on both the North and South Forks of Russell Creek.
+The barley was seeded on April 15th to two fields, both with substantial frontage on the North and South Forks of Russell Creek.
 Genie was selected due to its agronomic, malting, and brewing performance from our 2016 vintage.
 It's been doing an excellent job.
 Also, using Genie in each of our 2017 locales will enable brewers and distillers to explore cross-locale and cross-vintage impacts on malt flavor.
 Full Pint was selected due to its newfound cult following in the craft beer scene.
 Cross-locale comparisons will also be possible with 2017 Full Pint from our Willamette Valley locale.

-With such a late barley seeding, this has been an interesting year to watch unfold.
+With such a late barley seeding, this was an interesting year to watch unfold.
 Certainly much different than 2016.
 The beauty of these dry-farmed crops, as opposed to those nursed by irrigation, is that the difference should translate into nuance in malt quality.
 On the flip side, they're also a bit more likely to fail.
 Turns out that this year, lady luck was on our side.

 April 22, 2017